analogdevicesinc/aditof_sdk/calibration/Readme.md

 * Make sure the ADI camera is recognized by the host
 * Set a target - a plain white board within 20cm to 200 cm in front of the camera - the distance between the target and the edge of camera lens is the target_distance

-## Run Sweep Calibtation For A Given Rang or Mode
+## Run Sweep Calibration For A Given Range or Mode

 The parameters are defaulted in the calibrate_single_mode.py file